-Directions: Write a reflection that addresses the following areas.
+Write a reflection following the directions below.
 It should be 2 to 4 double-spaced pages in length.

 - 1. Articulate how you see yourself as a health professional. - 2.
 Discuss your career plans and interests, including your work-related skills, talents, and areas for future improvement, as well as the kinds of work you find engaging and personally rewarding. - 3.
 Describe your network of professional contacts, including ways to use this network to advance your chosen career.